LLNL/Umpire/docs/sphinx/tutorial/resources.rst

 the system.

 While using Umpire memory resources, it may be useful to query the memory resource currently associated with a particular allocator.
+For example, if we wanted to double check that our allocator is using the ``device`` resource, we can assert that ``MemoryResourceTraits::resource_type::device`` is equal to the return value of ``allocator.getAllocationStrategy()->getTraits().resource``.
-The test code provided in ``memory_resource_traits_tests.cpp`` shows an example of how to query this information.
+The test code provided in ``memory_resource_traits_tests.cpp`` shows a complete example of how to query this information.

 .. note::
    In order to test some memory resources, you may need to configure your Umpire